Ross Edgley: Yukon River, Canada (2024)

 Between 16 and 18 June 2024, Edgley set a new official Guinness World Record for his 510km non-stop swim down the Yukon River in Canada.
 Swimming between Whitehorse and Dawson City, Edgley was not permitted to stop, sleep or touch the boat as per the rules set by WOWSA (World Open Water Swimming Association).
 The lowest water temperature recorded was 8°C (46.4°F), which is why to counteract the cold effect of continual immersion in water, he gained 15 kilos of weight by consuming 20,000 calories a day.
 In addition to the threat of hypothermia, Edgley had to navigate white water rapids, bears and wolves.

 Iceland Swim (2025)

-Between 17th May and 8th September Edgley set a new record becoming the first person to swim around Iceland after completing a 1,000-mile journey.
+Between 17th May and 8th September, Edgley became the first person to swim the entire coastline of Iceland.
+Covering approximately 1,610km (1,000 miles) over 114 consecutive days, he completed the circumnavigation in waters that regularly fell below 5°C (41°F), while navigating powerful tides, unpredictable North Atlantic weather, jellyfish and remote stretches of coastline.
+The expedition supported marine conservation and scientific research in collaboration with researchers from the University of Iceland and the University of Victoria, collecting environmental data to improve understanding of North Atlantic marine ecosystems and the impacts of climate change.
+The swim was documented as a feature-length documentary and ratified by the World Open Water Swimming Association.

 Other athletic achievements

 On 22 January 2016, Edgley began a marathon (26.2 mi) around the Silverstone circuit in Northamptonshire, pulling a 1400 kg car.
 The event was dubbed "The World's Strongest Marathon".
 As part of his training for the event, he went on a special 6,000 calorie plus daily diet and had already done a 16 mi pull with the Mini during training.
 He completed the marathon endeavor to raise money for the Teenage Cancer Trust, Children With Cancer, Sports Aid and United Through Sport.

 A few months later, on 22 April 2016, Edgley also began his "World’s Longest Rope Climb" conquest at Pippingford Park in the Ashdown Forest of Sussex, in which he completed a rope climb of 8848 m, the exact height of Mount Everest, in 19 hours and 54 minutes.
 The money raised went to the Teenage Cancer Trust.

 Other feats to raise money for charity include a 1000 mi barefoot run in a month carrying a 50 kg backpack, an Olympic Distance Triathlon carrying a 45.4 kg tree, swimming over 62 mi across the Caribbean Sea pulling a 45.4 kg tree, swimming non-stop for 48 hours at the Commando Training Centre for the Royal Marines, and completing 30 marathons in 30 days.